 The Five-App Circus: A Love Story Between Your Business and Tools That Hate Each Other

-Act I: The business owner installs a scheduling app.
-It's great.
-Then they realize it doesn't talk to their invoicing software.
-Enter App #2.
-You can probably guess where this is going.
+Act I: The business installs a scheduling app.
+It is great.
+Then they realize it does not talk to the invoicing software.
+Enter App Two.
+You can see where this goes.

 This Is Not a Story About Bad Software